wyattclarke/wyattclarke.github.io/_posts/DRAFT_where_to_raise_my_kids.md

 Since 2018, we've lived in Yonkers, NY near the Fleetwood Metro North station.
 The place has [warts](https://wyattclarke.github.io/Litterbugs/), but we've found a lot to love.
 In particular, the economic and cultural distance between black, white, and other residents feels minimal relative to other places we've been.
 There's less of a gulf between racial groups.

 I've spent lots of energy trying to figure out what feels different here.
 Some of my ideas are:
 - Racially, it's majority black and white (less Asian and Hispanic).
-But there is so much ethnic diversity within each racial group that skin color is a bad predictor for how people will act or how much money they have.
-There are recent immigrant communities from Armenia, Ireland, the Caribbean, Africa, etc.
+But there is so much ethnic diversity within each racial group that skin color tells you relatively little about somebody, including how much money or education they might have.
+There are recent immigrant communities from Armenia and Ireland and also from the Caribbean and Africa.
 - The New York Metro Area is all pretty diverse.
 We can go far before my family feels out of place.
 Our neighborhood isn't some isolated nook, surrounded by inhospitable places.
 - Most adult residents are professionals, regardless of skin color.